A-Mani/GNU-R-ROUGH/README.md

 I intend to cover all of the following:

-* Basics including Data Prepapration
+* Basics including Data Preparation
 * Most Imortant Rough Set Algorithm Implementations with "RoughSets" library
 * Fuzzy Rough Set Algorthm Implementations with "RoughSets" library
 * Evidential Clustering with "evise"